 Members of the Alliance collaborate on overarching policy issues with the aim of securing prioritisation of heart failure and extending access to existing first-class care, treatment and services from the NHS to make it available to everyone with heart failure.

-- A national programme: continuing to build on engagement with national stakeholders in order to influence regional NHS plans
+- A national programme: continuing to build on positive engagement with national stakeholders in order to support joint initiatives and influence regional NHS plans

-- A regional programme: following our regional outreach, and the publication of the NHS Long Term Plan, to ensure that heart failure is not overlooked in regional NHS plans
+- A regional programme: to ensure that heart failure is not overlooked in regional NHS plans

 - The heart failure community: continuing to raise awareness among heart failure professionals to build on grassroots support